 by Dr. Algernon Austin, Senior Researcher, Thurgood Marshall Institute

-At this time, Mississippi has the sixth highest COVID-19 death rate, and the 17th highest coronavirus-case rate.
+At this time, Alabama has the 16th highest COVID-19 death rate, and the 21st highest coronavirus-case rate.
 African Americans make up a disproportionate share of COVID-19 deaths in the state.
-Four of the top ten coronavirus-case hot spots and five of the top ten COVID-19-deaths hot spots are in counties where African Americans make up a larger share of the population than their statewide average.
+Four of the top ten coronavirus-case hot spots are in counties where African Americans make up a larger share of the population than their statewide average.

-As of October 6, 2020, Mississippi had the 17th highest number of new coronavirus cases per 100,000 over the last seven days of any state in the United States.
-It had the sixth highest number of COVID-19 deaths per 100,000 over the same period.
+As of October 13, 2020, Alabama had the 21st highest number of new coronavirus cases per 100,000 over the last seven days of any state in the United States.
+It had the 16th highest number of COVID-19 deaths per 100,000 over the same period.

-Using data collected on October 4, 2020 by the COVID Tracking Project, the Thurgood Marshall Institute compared the share of Black people in the Mississippi population to the share of Black people among Mississippi’s coronavirus cases and COVID-19 deaths.
-Mississippi had no substantial discrepancy between the Black share of the state population (37.8 percent) and the Black share of coronavirus cases in the state (38.8 percent).
-On the other hand, 46.1 percent of the COVID-19 deaths in the state were of African Americans — 8.3 percentage points higher than the Black share of the state population.
+Using data collected on October 11, 2020 by the COVID Tracking Project, the Thurgood Marshall Institute (TMI) is able to confirm the disproportionate COVID-19 burden on African Americans.
+TMI compared the share of Black people in Alabama to the share of Black people among Alabama’s COVID-19 deaths.
+While 26.8 percent of Alabamians are Black, 36.8 percent of the COVID-19 deaths in the state were of Black people.

-African Americans in Mississippi should pressure officials to find out and address the root cause of this high rate of Black COVID-19 deaths.
+African Americans in Alabama should urge state officials to find and address the specific root cause of this high rate of Black COVID-19 deaths.
 Is it due to inequalities in access to medical care or to differing rates of comorbidities?
-This is an answerable question, and Black Mississippians should see that they receive the answer.
+This is an answerable question, and Black Alabamians should see that they receive the answer.

-Black communities in Mississippi should be highly vigilant about COVID-19.
-The state’s coronavirus case rate per 100,000 is 136, well above the national average of 93 cases per 100,000 (Table).
-Four of the top ten coronavirus-case hot spots are in counties where African Americans make up a larger share of the population than their statewide average (Table).
-Two of these counties are majority African American.
-Five of the top ten hot spots for COVID-19 deaths are disproportionately African American.
-Four of these counties are majority African American.
-Since Black Mississippians are disproportionately affected by the coronavirus, they should use their voices to call for stronger policies and more resources to address the pandemic both nationally and in their state.
+Black communities in Alabama should be highly vigilant about COVID-19.
+Four of the top ten coronavirus-case hot spots are in counties where African Americans make up a larger share of the population than their statewide average, and three of them are in majority African American counties (Table).
+Two of the top ten hot spots for COVID-19 deaths are in counties that are disproportionately African American.
+Since Black Alabamians are disproportionately dying from COVID-19, they should use their voices to call for stronger policies and more resources to address the pandemic both nationally and in their state.

-The Mississippi State Department of Health calls on residents to follow COVID-19 public health guidelines which include maintaining a six foot physical distance from others in public, wearing face masks when not at home, washing one’s hands frequently, and staying home if you are sick.
+The Alabama Department of Public Health calls on residents to follow COVID-19 public health guidelines which include maintaining a six foot physical distance from others in public, wearing face masks when not at home, washing one’s hands frequently, and staying home if you are sick.

 Covid Exit Strategy: https://www.covidexitstrategy.org/